Let us search market rates Same day decision in principle Free, no obligation advice No impact on credit score

 What is the process of getting a mortgage as a contractor?

 Therefore, if you come to The Mortgage Broker as a contractor, we can support you from the start right through to completion and beyond.
 Or simply contact a mortgage adviser of your choice, provide the details of your income and the contracts, and the mortgage broker will do the rest.
 Search the market for the best rates, and find the right solution for you.
-During which you can upload the required documentation so that your broker can submit the application effectively and accurately.
-Please do note, success rates are lower for contractors as it is more complicated.
+During this, you can upload the required documentation so that your broker can submit the application effectively and accurately.
+Please do note, that success rates are lower for contractors as it is more complicated.

 What contractor mortgage rates are available?

 The market is changing every day, and more and more lenders are entering the contractor mortgage space.
 This will only ever help you get better rates, but as we know the market is always unpredictable.
 The rates you can get though are just as competitive to normal income residential mortgage rates to employees.
-The value of your contractors and the consistency of your work will always make your application more competitive when look for the best mortgage rate for a contractor, but generally speaking the playing field is the same.
+The value of your contractors and the consistency of your work will always make your application more competitive when looking for the best mortgage rate for a contractor, but generally speaking, the playing field is the same.

 What documents do I need to provide to get a mortgage when contracting?